LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 ![](img/s_17.png)

+` Figure-08: WebShell attack: result of ssh command execution, version v1.3 (2024)`

-Then the attacker want to try whether he can use command-line commands to modify the firmware for the attack.
-Based on the file permission configuration shown below, only the configuration file is writable; all firmware files are read-only and executable:
+Then the attacker wants to try whether he can use commands to modify the firmware files directly.
+Based on the file permission configuration shown below, only the text format configuration file is writable; all firmware files' permission are read-only and executable:

 ![](img/s_16.png)

+` Figure-09: WebShell attack: list result of firmware file permission, version v1.3 (2024)`

-Based on the second vulnerability, the attacker searches for data related to the string "admin" using the command:
+Based on the second vulnerability attacker found in previous section, the attacker try to search for data related to the string "admin" using the command:

 ```
 grep "admin" Xandar_Sensor_Web/src/*